kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0413 License application procedures.md

 \(2\) The territory of any foreign nation if there is an agreement in force between the United States and that foreign nation providing that the United States has jurisdiction over the reentry or the operation of the reentry site.

-\(f\) A person, individual, or foreign entity otherwise requiring a license under this section may instead obtain an experimental permit to launch or reenter a reusable suborbital rocket under part 437 of this chapter.
+\(f\) A person, individual, or foreign entity otherwise requiring a license under this section may instead obtain an experimental permit to launch or reenter a reusable suborbital rocket under [[Volume 4/C Licensing/0437 Experimental permits.md|part 437 of this chapter]].

 \[Doc.
 No. FAA-2006-24197, 72 FR 17017, Apr.
 6, 2007\]